djeada/Statistics-Notes/notes/statistical_inference/confidence_intervals.md

 Where:

-- **Point Estimate**: The best single estimate for a population parameter based on the sample data (e.g., the sample mean).
+- **Point Estimate** is the best single estimate for a population parameter based on the sample data (e.g., the sample mean).
-- **Margin of Error**: Represents the extent of uncertainty around the point estimate.
+- **Margin of Error** represents the extent of uncertainty around the point estimate.
 It depends on the standard error and a critical value from a distribution (typically a normal or t-distribution) appropriate for the selected confidence level.

 The formula for the margin of error is: